Communication Is Not Messaging — It Is a Systems Stress Test

 When these variables remain unsurfaced, the signal degrades before it lands.

-At JM-Corp, we treat communication as a systems stress test.
+At 9K Network, we treat communication as a systems stress test.

 Before capital, credibility, and momentum are exposed to a rollout, we model the distortion risk.
 We forecast where buy-in will become passive compliance, where informal resistance will form, and where timeline compression will erode quality.